 Click Performance or Availability in the legend to hide/show that metric in the chart.

-To zoom in on a time range in the chart, click-and-drag on the chart from the beginning of the time range to the end.
+To zoom in on a time frame in the chart, click-and-drag on the chart from the beginning of the time frame to the end.
 The chart zooms when you release the mouse button.
 To go back to the original resolution, click Reset zoom.

 Drill down from this chart as described below.